Juan Yagüe: Spanish Civil War

 Yagüe was then promoted to colonel and afterwards advanced on Madrid, capturing Trujillo, Navalmoral de la Mata and Talavera de la Reina, but was unable to take the capital.
 He took part in the Aragon Offensive and seized control of Belchite, Caspe and Lérida.
 He also played a leading role in the Nationalist victory at the Ebro.

-In May 1938, Yagüe was removed from his command and imprisoned for injudicious remarks he made in a speech at Burgos, critical of Franco.
+A year on from the Unification Decree, Yagüe noted his disenchantment with the war and its conduct, which he felt was politically calculated and overly cruel.
+In May 1938, he was removed from his command and imprisoned for injudicious remarks he made in a speech at Burgos, critical of Franco.
 He was back at the front within weeks.
 It was reportedly said that he was the only commander of Spanish forces that the Condor Legion respected.
 Yagüe never showed panic even when the enemy was close by, and was able to adjust battle plans quickly to suit changing circumstances.